 - App development

 While you’re not going to get rich with this option, you can easily pocket some extra cash.
-My 15-year-old daughter has actually started selling her gently used clothes on sites like Depop and Poshmark, and has been a nice way for her to learn some valuable financial lessons.
+Selling gently used clothes on sites like Depop and Poshmark can be a nice way make extra money.

 You can find a full list of some of the best apps for reselling goods (plus ratings!) at: 21 Apps to Sell Your Stuff Online (and How to Avoid Getting Ripped Off).